Impact Factor 4.106 | CiteScore 4.47

 PMCID: all published articles receive a PMCID

-Plant Traffic and Transport welcomes submissions of the following article types: Correction, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective and Review.
+Plant Traffic and Transport welcomes submissions of the following article types: Correction, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review and Systematic Review.

 All manuscripts must be submitted directly to the section Plant Traffic and Transport, where they are peer-reviewed by the Associate and Review Editors of the specialty section.